Does Kratom Interact With Prednisone?

 What are the Side Effects of Kratom?

-Kratom can come with a number of side effects, most of which are made more severe or more noticeable with larger doses or if kratom is taken continuously without breaks.
+Kratom can come with several side effects, most of which are more severe or noticeable with larger doses or if kratom is taken continuously without breaks.

-Nausea, dizziness, lightheadedness, and constipation are the most commonly reported side effects of kratom.
+Nausea, dizziness, lightheadedness, and constipation are kratom’s most commonly reported side effects.
 In most cases, reducing the dose or taking breaks once a week or so will help reduce the chances of these side effects.

 For those taking kratom for sedative properties, lethargy and sluggishness are more common side effects.